Astelia argyrocoma

-Astelia argyrocoma is a species of astelia endemic to the highlands of Kauaʻi in the state of Hawaii, United States.
+Astelia argyrocoma is a species of astelia endemic to the highlands of Kauaʻi in Hawaii, United States.
 This plant is found only in native Hawaiian tropical rainforests at higher elevations in forests dominated by ʻōhiʻa lehua trees.

 Description

 Astelia arygyrocoma is a grass-like shrub with silvery-green leaves 40–100 cm long and 0.4–1.1 cm wide.
 The undersides of the leaves are silver.
 Flowers are green and reddish-brown, developing into bright orange berries.

 Distribution and habitat

 Astelia argyrocoma can only be found in high elevation tropical montane cloud forests on Kauaʻi, between around 500 and 1400 m elevation, particularly on the Alakaʻi plateau.
 It is absent from the very highest elevations of the island.